dcunited001/dcunited001.github.io/_posts/2019-04-11-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 ensemble's nature.
 An ensemble, in physics is the a collection of potential statistical mechanical distributions, delineating upon some parameters.
-Sociophysical ensembles yield distributions of social particles and social dyanmics that are not the composition of dilineated physical attributes, but instead are ensembles whose distributions are arranged along ontological space in terms of each distribution's ontological metatypes.
+Sociophysical ensembles yield distributions of social particles and social dynamics that are not the composition of dilineated physical attributes, but instead are ensembles whose distributions are arranged along ontological space in terms of each distribution's ontological metatypes.